glycerine/spin_paxos/README.md

 in small ways to get them to compile, and fixed all issues that resulted from the update.

+Per the CC-BY license requiring annotation of changes:

-Also there was a minor mistake in the first/unoptimized version of `rec_p()` using `if :: (prnd>rnd)` and `(prnd <=rnd) −> printf("\nSKIP ")`.
+There was a minor mistake in the first/unoptimized version of `rec_p()` using `if :: (prnd>rnd)` and `(prnd <=rnd) −> printf("\nSKIP ")`.
 The first `if` test should be `prnd>=rnd` and the second `prnd < rnd`.